Liverpool · Public Access · BSB-regulated

 How much does a direct access barrister cost in Liverpool?

-Which Liverpool courts do direct access barristers cover?
+Which Liverpool courts and tribunals do direct access barristers cover?

 How quickly can a Liverpool barrister be instructed?

-Are Liverpool direct access barristers regulated?
+Are Liverpool direct access barristers properly regulated and insured?